 Peter Kelsen concentrates his practice in the area of land use and real estate development.
 Peter serves as counsel to a wide range of clients, including developers, owners, financial institutions, and municipal agencies in an equally diverse range of industries.
 He advises clients on the complexities of their transactions in the areas of:

 - zoning and land use law

 - commercial development

-Chambers USA has recognized Mr. Kelsen as a leader in real estate law, with sources noting "he is the best zoning attorney in the city."
+Chambers USA has recognized Peter as a leader in real estate law, with sources noting “he is the best zoning attorney in the city.”
 Chambers has also stated that he is “highly regarded for his zoning and land use practice” and “one of the few lawyers who really understands how the city works.”
 Clients agree that “he has an impressive ability to achieve victory in difficult cases.”
 He is praised as “extremely skillful, consistently quick to respond, economical in his use of time, and very practical with respect to dealing with local government agencies.”

-Prior to entering private practice, Mr. Kelsen worked for the City of Philadelphia’s Law Department in the Land Damages Division.
+Prior to entering private practice, Peter worked for the City of Philadelphia’s Law Department in the Land Damages Division.